CMSgov/bluebutton-site-static/_pages/developers.md

 ### Use of the Blue Button 2.0 API Logo

 The Blue Button 2.0 API logo and usage guidelines is detailed [here](https://www.healthit.gov/topic/health-it-initiatives/blue-button/logo-and-usage){:target="_blank"}.

-### Beneficiary Revoking Access

-A beneficiary may revoke access to your application via the Medicare website.
-When you encounter an invalid token indicating a beneficiary has revoked access, you should make a reasonable attempt to handle that case making it easy for the beneficiary to understand what is happening with their Medicare data.

-"Medicare is unable to retrieve your data at this time due to an internal issue.
-Our team is aware of the issue and is working to resolve it.
-Please try again at a later time.
-We apologize for any inconvenience."

-If you or your users encounters this error message, know that our team is aware of the issue and is working to resolve it as quickly as possible.

 ---